Blake Stone: Aliens of Gold

 This game has a prerelease article

 Blake Stone: Aliens of Gold serves as something of a cautionary tale to developers.
 While it did have some success initially, it quickly dropped off the map since it was based on Wolfenstein 3D and came out just a week before Doom.
-Said game completely obliterated this one in every fashion.
+Thanks to the massive popularity of Doom, sales dropped and unfortunately this game has fallen into obscurity.

 | Unused Maps|